tomjoht/tomjoht.github.io/_posts/2018/8/2018-08-02-what-story-to-tell-in-a-corporate-blog-post.md

 - blogging
 - writing
 keywords:
-summary: "When contributing to a corporate blog, the stories that get the most traction and approval are how-to stories about overcoming technology challenges.
+description: "When contributing to a corporate blog, the stories that get the most traction and approval are how-to stories about overcoming technology challenges.
 These stories are much the same ones that we tell in documentation."
 bitlink: http://bit.ly/corporateblogchall
 ---